skirtyman/Euler/README.md

         // may not be the most efficient method of solving these problems but this is the best way I can come up with.
         //
         // You may wish to use these programs to validate your own answers.
 As all solutions given within the repo have
         // given valid answers on the Project Euler website.
-Please for your own sake, use this code to just copy and paste
+Please for your own sake, don't use this code to just copy and paste
         // all of the correct answers.
 You are missing out on the enjoyment of programming.
         //
         // Each solution is given as a static class so simply change the static class to the problem number that you want and